Kelsie Jean Smeby Flaunts Killer Body In Tiny Swimsuit That Leaves Little To The Imagination

 It might be winter in some parts of the world, but brunette bombshell Kelsie Jean Smeby is doing her best to keep her Instagram page heated up.
-On Friday, she uploaded a set of sizzling snaps that saw her looking smoking hot in a blue string bikini that left little to the imagination.
+On Friday, she uploaded a set of sizzling snaps which saw her looking smoking hot in a blue string bikini that left little to the imagination.

-The top to Kelsie’s swimsuit had small triangular cups that left plenty of her breasts exposed.
+The top to Kelsie's swimsuit had small triangular cups which left plenty of her breasts exposed.
 Threadlike straps wrapped around her neck and abdomen.
-The bottoms had a narrow scrunch front and a thong back.
-Thin straps were tied into bows sat high on her hips.
+The bikini bottoms had a narrow scrunch front and a thong back.
+Thin straps were tied into bows high on her hips.

-Kelsie’s update consisted two snaps that saw her on a beach near a resort.
-A few clouds dotted the sky suggesting it was a perfect day to soak up some sun.
+Kelsie's update consisted of two snaps which captured her on a beach near a resort.
+A few clouds dotted the sky, suggesting it was a perfect day to soak up some sun.

 Kelsie was on her hands and knees in the first picture, which captured her from a side view.
 She gave the camera a fierce look as she arched her back.
 With one leg extended behind her, she showed off her bodacious booty and shapely legs.
 Sand covered her hip and thigh, drawing the eye to her lower body.
-The pose also gave her fans a view of generous side boob.
+The pose gave her fans a generous view of sideboob.
 Her toned arms and shoulders were also on display.

 "Beautiful from head to toe!!
 You always look amazing," gushed one admirer.

-“On FIRE, you could melt the sand,” a second fan wrote adding several flame emoji.
+"On FIRE, you could melt the sand," a second fan wrote, adding several flame emoji.

 "There's something strangely comforting to know that most days I can go to my IG feed and see @kjsmeby in a bikini, somewhere in the world," quipped a third follower.